20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

 Classic?
 Yes.
 Effective?
-Debatable.
-Instead of defaulting to grounding, think of creative consequences that teach a lesson without driving a wedge.
-They might actually learn something—and you’ll stay sane.
+Perhaps debatable.
+Instead of a default in grounding, consider some creative methods of just consequences that will teach a lesson instead of widening a gap.
+Perhaps they might learn something—and you’ll stay sane.

 “I told you so.”